ewijohnson/final_project_IS590PRO/README.md

-# Title:
-Number of Steps to Encounter All Unique Pokemon by Location: Pokemon X
+# Number of Steps to Encounter All Unique Pokemon by Location: Pokemon X

 ## Team Member(s):
 Eric Johnson